foodsAvoid standard versions

 Exception check

-Only consider an exception for barley when malt, malt extract, and malt syrup and current preparation details are explicit.
+Only consider an exception for barley when pearl barley, hulled barley, and barley flakes and current preparation details are explicit.

 Substitute